Uterine fibroid management

 Uterine fibroid treatment is indicated for patients with significant symptoms, such as heavy menstrual bleeding, pain, or urinary difficulties.
 The location and size of the fibroids are also important considerations in treatment selection.

-For women planning future pregnancies, conservative therapy or minimally invasive procedures may be more appropriate.
-For women who have completed childbearing, surgical treatment is a more common option.
+For women planning future pregnancies, conservative treatments or minimally invasive procedures may be more appropriate.
+For those who have completed childbearing, surgical options are more commonly chosen.

 Usage and Dosage